7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 -   **Service Long Term Secret Key (Service LT Key)** - The service key is based on the service account.
 It is used to encrypt the service portion of the service ticket and sign the PAC.
 -   **Session Key** - Issued by the KDC when a TGT is issued.
 The user will provide the session key to the KDC along with the TGT when requesting a service ticket.
 -   **Privilege Attribute Certificate (PAC)** - The PAC holds all of the user's relevant information, it is sent along with the TGT to the KDC to be signed by the Target LT Key and the KDC LT Key in order to validate the user.
+-  **Security principals** - Security principals are any entity that can be authenticated by the operating system

 ## References
 [LDAP Wiki](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol)